Skip to content

 Hawaiʻi Island: Two Days, Three Unique Culinary Experiences

-By Natasha Bourlin
+Written by Natasha Bourlin

 A Hawai’i Island travel writer shares her recommendations for a quick trip to the island's west side to learn about locally-grown tea, freshly-harvested sea salt and the only sake made in Hawaiʻi.